Trauma survivors are the driving force of our organisation.

 Our core team members are all survivors,

-our associates include survivors and their loved ones, and our advisors encompass a range of people with different experiences and interests in trauma.
+our associates include survivors and people with lived experience of mental distress, and our advisors encompass a range of people with different experiences and interests in trauma.

 Team